Lekki Port: Liquid cargo terminal

 When phase 2 will be finished, the deep sea port will have 3 liquid berths.
 The liquid cargo terminal will handle vessels up to 45,000 DWT (dead weight tonnage) and can expand to reach a capacity of 160,000 DWT.
 Liquids (like petrol or diesel) will be handled at a tank farm near the port.
 The docking area is equipped with loading arms.
 It is also connected by pipelines along the breakwater.

 In December 2022 the Chief Operating Officer of Lekki Port LFTZ Enterprise Limited, Laurence Smith, opened talks with potential operators of the Liquid berth terminals.
 This would be critical to the commencement of the construction of Phase 2 of the port.

 Dry bulk terminal

 The bulk terminal will be finished with phase 2 and will be situated on the west side of the container terminal.
 The available quay length of 300m can accommodate a Panamax class vessel (75,000 DWT).
 Bulk products are brought to storage areas, such as silos and warehouses, via covered conveyor systems.
 The bulk terminal capacity is around 4 million tonnes of dry bulk annually.

 Rail connection

-On December 29, 2022, Lekki Port Enterprises announced, that it will fund a 800 million USD railway line from the harbour to Ijebu-Ode, where it will connect to the proposed railway line Lagos - Benin-City- Calabar (Eastern railway line).
+On December 29, 2022, Lekki Port Enterprises announced, that it will fund a US$800 million railway line from the harbour to Ijebu-Ode, where it will connect to the proposed railway line Lagos - Benin-City- Calabar (Eastern railway line).